Fire safety for homecare providers: Questions and Answers

 What are homecare providers’ responsibilities for fire risk assessment?

 Homecare providers are not directly responsible for the premises where they provide care, either because it is the person's own home, or because it might be sheltered living where another organisation looks after the property.
-Nevertheless, providers have a duty of care for their careworkers and are required to provide care in a safe way.
+Nevertheless, providers have a duty of care for their care workers and are also required to provide care in a safe way.

 To comply with regulation 12 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, registered persons must assess the risks to the health and safety of people being supported by homecare services and do all they reasonably can to mitigate any such risks.
 There is more about this in the CQC Provider Guidance.
-Fire Safety should form part of this.
+The use of a Person-Centred Fire Risk Checklist to identify hazards and risks and taking steps to control these as described above will provide evidence of this.

 Any agreed fire reduction actions should be included on the individual’s care plan, for example, that electrical appliances with worn leads should be replaced or that flame retardant bedding should be used.